What Is Emotional Numbness? Symptoms and Possible Causes

-- Post-traumatic stress disorder (PTSD): Emotional numbness sometimes starts a way of coping with trauma or abuse to protect yourself from terrifying, painful, or confusing circumstances.
+- Post-traumatic stress disorder (PTSD): Emotional numbness sometimes starts as a way of coping with trauma or abuse to protect yourself from terrifying, painful, or confusing experiences.

-- Grief: Severe sadness, such as the grief of losing a loved one, can cause your brain to emotionally shut down.
+- Grief: Severe sadness, such as the grief of losing a loved one, can cause your brain to shut down emotionally.

-- Medication: Some medications, particularly those for mental health conditions like anxiety and depression, can dull your emotions.
-If you are taking antidepressants and feel emotionally numb, be sure to mention it to your doctor as a change of dosage or medication could be in order.
+- Medication: Some medications, particularly those for mental health disorders like anxiety and depression, can dull your emotions.
+If you are taking antidepressants and feel emotionally numb, be sure to mention it to your doctor, as a change of dosage or medication could be necessary.

-Emotional numbness is a complex condition that requires a multi-pronged approach to alleviate and potentially overcome.
+Emotional numbness is a complex symptom that requires a multi-pronged approach to alleviate and potentially overcome the distress.